SvenLieber/website/content/post/2020-06-21-my-phd-explained.en.md

 <!--more-->

+## Data, Big Data, Big Mess

+**Data without description is useless.**
+Imagine you find a piece of paper full with numbers.
+Without context you have no clue what these numbers mean.
+Maybe somewhere a computer program exists which knows how to read and interpret this data.
+However, for you or other programs this piecce of paper is useless!

+**Adding descriptions provides context and makes the data self-describing and hence interpretable.**
+But if you note that the first column is *weight* measured in *kilogram* and that the second column represents birth dates and that both are characteristics of a person whose name is noted in the third column you performed data modeling!
+Additionally the data are now *self-described* and independent from specific computer programs.
+By the way: This piece of paper could be representative for a file or a website.

+## Meaningful data combination

+There is great potential in combining data from diverse fields, called domains.
+For example ...

+But to combine data from different fields in a *meaningful* way a common understanding in the form of a standardized vocabulary (data model) is needed:
+A temperature measurement in Celsius should not be added to a measurement performed in Fahrenheit or even to my age!

 **To summarize it in one sentence: I deal with data modeling.**
 I pursue the question how we can build knowledge graphs which also comply with requirements towards data quality and privacy.